← Back to Blog

 Consistency

 With a registered dietitian working alongside you to track your progress, encourage you and help you get back on track when you stumble, attaining your goal — whether it’s a change in weight, health or lifestyle — becomes much more likely.
-Your dietitian can help you every step of the way and make adjustments to your plan for any changes or challenges you may encounter.
+Your dietitian can help you every step of the way and adjust your plan for any changes or challenges you may encounter.

 If you’re on a fixed income, you’ll want to keep your spending consistent.
 And a well-thought-out meal plan is a good place to start.
 Your registered dietitian will work with you to devise a healthy eating plan that fits your budget as well as your goals.
 Knowing exactly what you’ll need for the week makes it easier to shop around for the best prices on the things you want and avoid buying things you don’t.